looker-open-source/sdk-codegen/packages/sdk-node/README.md

 The Looker SDK for Typescript/Javascript works with Node and browser run-times.
 The SDK provides a convenient way to communicate with a Looker server's APIs.

-This package is specifically for using the Typescript SDK with Node.
+This package is specifically for using the Looker Typescript SDK with Node.

-The SDK uses a plug-in architecture (also known as dependency injection) for initializing that supports run-time specific transports (like `NodeTransport` and `BrowserTransport`) and different approaches for managing API authentication (like `NodeSession`, `BrowserSession`, `ProxySession`, and `CorsSession`).
+The SDK uses a plug-in architecture (also known as dependency injection) for initializing that supports run-time specific transports (like `NodeTransport` and `BrowserTransport`) and different approaches for managing API authentication (like `NodeSession`, `BrowserSession`, `ProxySession`, and `OauthSession`).

 **DISCLAIMER**: This is a _beta_ version of the Looker SDK.
 Implementations are still subject to change, but we expect most SDK method calls to work correctly.
-If you run into problems with the SDK, please feel free to [report an issue](https://github.com/looker-open-source/sdk-codegen/issues), and please indicate which language SDK you're using in the report.
+If you run into problems with the SDK, [report an issue](https://github.com/looker-open-source/sdk-codegen/issues), and please indicate which language SDK you're using in the report.

 ## Getting started